cuijl-ai/TextNeRF/README.md

 # Data
 We collected a total of 438 real scenes and synthesized a dataset using our method.
-This data can be downloaded from xxx
+This data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1mp60VcXW3cylIuZvRI4U1NBzANFmCclO?usp=drive_link)

 ## Data Formats
 The unzipped dataset has the format shown below: